-Hidden Gems to Visit in Saratoga Springs
+Hidden Gems to Visit & Experience in the Saratoga Springs Area

 This beautiful pathway was once home to an old railroad that led from downtown Saratoga Springs to Saratoga Lake.
-Only two miles long, the Bog Meadow Trail is a year-round favorite for cross country skiing in the winter and long relaxing walks in the summertime.
+At two miles long, the Bog Meadow Trail is a year-round favorite for cross country skiing in the winter and long relaxing walks in the summertime.

 Bog Meadow is also a great location for bird watching!
 Several species of birds can be seen here at different times of the year.
 Keep your eyes open as you travel down the trail.

 The Saratoga Springs area is popularly known as a golfer's paradise, but one course that's a bit off the beaten path is Brookhaven in Porter Corners.
 Nestled on Alpine Meadows Road off Route 9N, Brookhaven Golf Course is an 18-hole, par 71 course with amazing views of the lower Adirondacks.

 The course is open from opening day in April to closing day in November, and everyone is welcome to play, including families, experienced golfers, and juniors.
 Book a tee time and test your skills at Brookhaven.

 Even more adventures await in Saratoga!
 Explore outdoor activities in the region »